caycebrown/liri-node-app/README.md

 SPOTIFY_ID=paste-your-spotify-id-here
 SPOTIFY_SECRET=paste-your-spotify-secret-here
 ```
-Next you will need to start your preferred terminal and run the command `npm install`, for this to work you will need to have Node installed.
+Next you will need to start your preferred terminal and navigate to the folder where your forked project resides.
+Once there, run the command `npm install`, for this to work you will need to have Node installed.
-If you don't already, you can find it here --> [Node Homepage](https://nodejs.org/en/).
+If you don't already, once more, you can find it here --> [Node Homepage](https://nodejs.org/en/).

 When npm is done installing all dependencies you will need to then run the command `node liri.js`.